open-component-model/ocm/examples/lib/tour/docsrc/05-transporting-component-versions/README.md

 ocmConfig: <config file>
 ```

-The actual version of the example just works with the filesystem
+The actual version of the example just works with the file system
 target, because it is not possible to specify credentials for the
 target repository in this simple config file.
-But, if you specific an [OCM config file](../04-working-with-config/README.md) you can
+But, if you specify an [OCM config file]({{ocm-config-file}}) you can
-add more credential settings to make target repositories possible
+add more predefined credential settings to make it possible to use
-requiring credentials.
+target repositories requiring credentials.
+The credentials are
+automatically taken from the credentials context and don't need to be
+specified when creating the repository access object in the code.

 ## Walkthrough